subsoap/hugo-book-project/README.md

 # hugo-book-project
 Book publishing project with Hugo

+This example is being set up primarily for [Tarot.io](https://www.tarot.io/) for its upcoming free online library of experimental books.

 Note: I'm not actually going to republish classic books (only publishing new books) but some chapters of public domain books are included for the example.

 Things to change/add/fix: